HwWobbe/DefinitiveData-DeltaAlerts/README.md

       - If you want to go quickly - go alone.
 If far, go together"
     - his assumption seems to be that I will get a Ministerial meeting to try for Centre of Excellence funding

+- Add to preponderanceOfEvidence with a verifiedON YYMMDD value.
+  - supoport any ontario property owner ( span regions )
+    - we will forward - for you - to other Ontario Owners or your choice of Agents.
+      - list lilely restrictions that may be imposed
+        - max 100 ...
 - gist clean-up & consolidation
   - may provide an accessible HTML LandingPage
     - test this